Obama slams Republicans in West Coast money swing

 FUNDRAISING SPRINT

-He is cramming in seven fundraisers during the West Coast swing that began in Seattle and descends on Silicon Valley later on Sunday to spend time with the high-tech and venture capital crowd.
-He hits San Diego and Los Angeles on Monday.
+He is cramming in seven fundraisers during the West Coast swing that descended later on Sunday on California's Silicon Valley, the heart of America's high-tech industry.
+He visits San Diego and Los Angeles on Monday.

+Mocking Texas Governor Rick Perry, a top contender to win the Republican nomination to face him next year, Obama told a group of 350 at the home of Symantec Corp Chairman John Thomson that the current Republican party had "puzzled" some of its longtime supporters.

+"You've got a governor (Perry) whose state is on fire, denying climate change.
+You've got audiences cheering at the prospect of somebody dying because they don't have healthcare," he said, referring to recent televised Republican debates.

-Obama's approval ratings have been hurt by worry over high unemployment and fears the country faces another recession.
-His numbers have even sagged somewhat in California, which went for him heavily in the 2008 election.
+Obama's approval ratings have been hurt by worry over the stubbornly high U.S. unemployment rate of 9.1 percent, and fears the country could face another recession.
+His numbers have even sagged in California, which went for him heavily in the 2008 election.

-So far, this has not dented Obama's ability to raise amounts that dwarf the fundraising of his Republican foes at this point in the election race.
+So far, that has not dented Obama's ability to raise amounts that dwarf the fundraising of his Republican foes at this point in the election race.

 Obama chalked up $86 million in the second quarter on behalf of his own campaign and for the Democratic Party.

-That was nearly five times as much as Mitt Romney, the top Republican fundraiser who, together with Texas Governor Rick Perry, is the frontrunner to win their party's backing to face Obama in November 2012.
+That was nearly five times as much as Mitt Romney, the top Republican fundraiser.
+Romney and Perry are the front-runners in the race for their party's 2012 presidential nomination.

 The lower amount partly reflects the impact of Obama being grounded in Washington during July by budget battles, limiting his ability to get out and raise money.

-Shaking the Californian money tree hard makes sense for the president, who raised $78 million in the state for his 2008 campaign -- 10 percent of all his donations, according to the Center for Responsive Politics in Washington.
+Fundraising in California makes sense for the president, who raised $78 million in the state for his 2008 campaign -- 10 percent of all donations, according to the Center for Responsive Politics in Washington.

+(Additional reporting by Patricia Zengerle in Washington and Nicole Neroulias in Seattle; Editing by Peter Cooney)